titansarus/amirmahdi-namjoo/content/home/honors.md

     company: Yount Scholars Club
     company_url: ''
     company_logo: ysc
-    location: Tehran
+    location: Iran
     date_start: '2017-06-01'
     date_end: '2017-09-01'
     description: |2-
         *  Every year, Olympiad Medals are awarded by Young Scholars Club to about 40 talented students in each field, after a series of exams and courses.
+These 40 students are selected from more than 10,000 students after a series of exams.

   - title: Ranked 81st
     company: Konkur